Pages

 August 12th is being celebrated as National Librarian’s Day in India, in

-remembrance of national professor of library science, Dr S R Ranganathan
+rofessor of library science, Dr S R Ranganathan

-(1892-1972), who had spearheaded library development in India.
+(1892-1972), who had spearheaded library d

 With reference from Dr. S. R. Ranganathan Biography.